-Project: An initiative to study how news organizations are diversifying their revenue, optimizing for trust, and encouraging members to participate in their journalism.
+Project: A public research project at New York University’s journalism institute to study how news organizations are diversifying their revenue, optimizing for trust, and encouraging members to participate in their journalism.

-People: NYU Journalism School's Jay Rosen in partnership with the Dutch journalism platform De Correspondent.
+People: I manage the Membership Puzzle Project with Jay Rosen and in partnership with the Dutch journalism platform De Correspondent.
 Our work is funded by Democracy Fund, Luminate, and the Knight Foundation.

 With decreases in funding for news organizations and crises in public trust, we need to create sustainable paths forward that are more inclusive of audience needs.
 Membership is one approach to revenue generation and public inclusion and has yet to be comprehensively studied.
-As research director for The Membership Puzzle Project, I lead a global team of designers and researchers working to create knowledge products and design principles for the news industry.
+As research director for the project, I lead a global team of designers, reporters, and researchers working to create knowledge products and design principles for the news industry.

 The Membership Puzzle Project: